rcrowther/django-taxonomy/README.md

 ### Planning
-All kinds of fancy pages nowadays, but a classic web navigation page would be a list category links, or a tree of objects.
-Most sites add selected lists of attached objects.
+All kinds of fancy pages nowadays, but a classic web navigation page for a directory would be a list of sub-directories and files.
+Navigate to a category on most sites and you will find lists of attached elements.
 But if you have a search page enabled on your site, maybe you would want to go to that?
 That's a different kind of URL.

-If you want node/category pages, you need to decide how your URLs will look.
-Will object URLs include a subject?
+If you want pages for node/categories, you need to decide how your URLs will look.
+Will element URLs include a subject?
 There is advice [they should not](https://www.w3.org/Provider/Style/URI).
 But then the URL is not so hackable, which is also a case.

 I've not worked on a full URL solution.
-Here is a 'distracted' URL solution, that retains objects at their Django URLs (e.g. host/page/xxx) but provides breadcrumbs and category listings.
+Here is a 'distracted' URL solution, that retains elements at their Django URLs (e.g. host/page/xxx) but provides breadcrumbs and category listings.

 Anyway, lets start with...